ZiyuZ/obsidian-simple-countdown/README.md

 - **Auto Update**: Enable/disable real-time countdown updates every second
 - When enabled: Countdowns update automatically every second for real-time display
-- When disabled: Countdowns only update when notes are refreshed or re-rendered
+- When disabled: Countdowns only update when notes are refreshed or re-rendered, and the countdown numbers (minutes, seconds, etc.) will remain static until then

 > [!TIP]
 > **Settings Changes**: All appearance settings (colors, font sizes, date formats, language) are applied immediately when changed.
 The auto-update setting only controls whether countdown numbers update in real-time every second.